fabric8io/kubernetes-zipkin/readme.md

 The mysql starter will generate and install Zipkin using MySQL as a storage module.

-    mvn clean install
+    mvn clean install -Pdocker
     mvn fabric8:apply -pl starter-mysql

 The first command will build the whole project and the second will apply the resources to kubernetes (including its dependencies).
 So after using the above in a clean workspace, your workspace should look like this:

     kubectl get pods

 NAME | READY|STATUS|RESTARTS|AGE
 -----|------|------|--------|---
 kafka-qw13r|1/1|Running|0|8m